sleepy909/cpassman/readme.txt

 * improvement: LDAP login (thanks to Paul)
 * improvement: setting "allow modification for this role" in roles matrix
 * improvement: when importing items, 2 options permits to set restriction arguments
+* improvement: "copy to clipboard" items are deleted for memory optimization []
 * fixed: problem with slash in label [3141743]
 * fixed: password in cleartext in log [3141167]
 * fixed: deleted pws show up in the search [3160582]